sonvt8/AIO2025_Project6.1_StockForcasting/README.md

 - CUDA GPU: ~3-5 minutes
 - MPS (Apple Silicon): ~10-15 minutes
 - CPU: ~20-30 minutes
+- CPU (Docker Container): ~10-20 minutes

+**Solution**:
-**Solution**: Wait for completion, artifacts will be cached for future use
+- Wait for completion, artifacts will be cached for future use
+- To avoid waiting, use pre-built Docker images with artifacts (see [Using Pre-trained Docker Images](#using-pre-trained-docker-images))

 ### Device Detection Issues